 During the rainy season (April-July), mosquitoes can be a severe nuisance, although fortunately they do not carry any diseases.
 Use an insect repellent, and wear long-sleeve shirts and trousers if needed.

-The Zika virus was confirmed in the Turks and Caicos on 22 July 2016, with five cases.
+The Zika virus was confirmed in the Turks and Caicos on 22 July 2016, with five initial cases.

 Zika is primarily transmitted by the Aedes aegypti mosquito, which can certainly be found in the Turks and Caicos at times.
 However, it’s important to understand that the mosquito spreads the virus from an infected host.
 To transmit Zika, a mosquito has to have previously bitten an infected person.